 Have equity in your home?
 Want a lower payment?
 An appraisal from Allen Appraisal Service can help you get rid of your PMI.

-It's widely inferred that a 20% down payment is the standard when purchasing a home.
-The lender's liability is usually only the difference between the home value and the amount outstanding on the loan, so the 20% provides a nice buffer against the charges of foreclosure, selling the home again, and typical value changes on the chance that a borrower defaults.
+It's typically understood that a 20% down payment is the standard when purchasing a home.
+Considering the risk for the lender is generally only the difference between the home value and the amount remaining on the loan, the 20% provides a nice cushion against the expenses of foreclosure, reselling the home, and natural value variationsin the event a borrower doesn't pay.

-Banks were working with down payments down to 10, 5 and often 0 percent during the mortgage boom of the last decade.
-A lender is able to manage the additional risk of the small down payment with Private Mortgage Insurance or PMI.
-This additional policy guards the lender in case a borrower defaults on the loan and the market price of the house is lower than the balance of the loan.
+Banks were working with down payments down to 10, 5 and even 0 percent during the mortgage boom of the mid 2000s.
+A lender is able to handle the additional risk of the small down payment with Private Mortgage Insurance or PMI.
+This supplemental plan covers the lender in case a borrower is unable to pay on the loan and the market price of the house is lower than the balance of the loan.

-Because the $40-$50 a month per $100,000 borrowed is bundled into the mortgage payment and often isn't even tax deductible, PMI is costly to a borrower.
-Different from a piggyback loan where the lender takes in all the damages, PMI is lucrative for the lender because they secure the money, and they get paid if the borrower doesn't pay.
+PMI can be pricey to a borrower in that the $40-$50 a month per $100,000 borrowed is rolled into the mortgage monthly payment and many times isn't even tax deductible.
+Opposite from a piggyback loan where the lender absorbs all the costs, PMI is advantageous for the lender because they secure the money, and they receive payment if the borrower is unable to pay.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-Considering it can take many years to reach the point where the principal is just 20% of the initial amount borrowed, it's necessary to know how your home has appreciated in value.
-After all, every bit of appreciation you've obtained over time counts towards abolishing PMI.
-So why pay it after your loan balance has dropped below the 80% mark?
-Even when nationwide trends indicate plummeting home values, understand that real estate is local.
-Your neighborhood might not be adhering to the national trends and/or your home could have secured equity before things simmered down.
+Because it can take countless years to get to the point where the principal is only 20% of the original amount borrowed, it's necessary to know how your home has appreciated in value.
+After all, every bit of appreciation you've acquired over the years counts towards abolishing PMI.
+So what's the reason for paying it after the balance of your loan has dropped below the 80% mark?
+Your neighborhood may not be reflecting the national trends and/or your home may have secured equity before things cooled off, so even when nationwide trends hint at falling home values, you should understand that real estate is local.

-A certified, licensed real estate appraiser can help homeowners understand just when their home's equity goes over the 20% point, as it's a difficult thing to know.
-As appraisers, it's our job to know the market dynamics of our area.
-At Allen Appraisal Service, we know when property values have risen or declined.
-We're experts at analyzing value trends in Washington, Washington County and surrounding areas.
-Faced with figures from an appraiser, the mortgage company will often drop the PMI with little anxiety.
-At which time, the homeowner can enjoy the savings from that point on.
+The difficult thing for almost all homeowners to know is just when their home's equity goes over the 20% point.
+A certified, licensed real estate appraiser can certainly help.
+It's an appraiser's job to keep up with the market dynamics of their area.
+At Allen Appraisal Service, we're masters at determining value trends in Washington, Washington County and surrounding areas, and we know when property values have risen or declined.
+Faced with information from an appraiser, the mortgage company will usually eliminate the PMI with little trouble.
+At that time, the home owner can delight in the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: